What does the T-Mobile and Sprint merger mean for you?

-The $26 billion T-Mobile Sprint merger, which on Tuesday cleared one of the last hurdles for approval, includes several pledges to keep regulators happy — but the unification of two of the four largest phone service providers in the U.S. leaves some question marks for consumers.
+The $26 billion T-Mobile Sprint merger, which cleared one of the last hurdles for approval Tuesday, includes several pledges to keep regulators happy — but the unification of two of the four largest phone service providers in the U.S. leaves some questions for consumers.

 Is my phone bill going up?

-“Over and over again, consumers are promised enormous benefits and so-called “efficiencies” by merging parties," said Gigi Sohn, a fellow at the Georgetown Law Institute and a former FCC commissioner.
+"Over and over again, consumers are promised enormous benefits and so-called 'efficiencies' by merging parties," said former FCC commissioner Gigi Sohn, a fellow at the Georgetown Law Institute.
 "But what they are left with each time are corporate behemoths who can raise prices at will, use their gatekeeper power to destroy competition and new voices, and hijack regulatory and legislative processes.
-We are already seeing this with the AT&T-Time Warner merger, where promises not to discriminate against rivals or raise prices were broken within months of being approved by a trial judge.”
+We are already seeing this with the AT&T-Time Warner merger, where promises not to discriminate against rivals or raise prices were broken within months of being approved by a trial judge."

 Will my phone still be compatible?

 T-Mobile has a wide coverage map, potentially improving calls for Sprint customers, but the two phone providers operate on different networks, a frequent headache for people looking to switch plans.
-T-Mobile is on a GSM network while Sprint uses CDMA — which means Sprint consumers with older phones might need to buy a new one.
+T-Mobile is on a GSM network, while Sprint uses CDMA — which means Sprint consumers with older phones might need to buy new ones.

 Who will be my new phone provider?